-Lupin launches Mycophenolate Mofetil Tablets
+Lupin launches mycophenolate mofetil tablets

-Lupin announced today the launch of Mycophenolate Mofetil Tablets USP, 500 mg, after Lupin's alliance partner Concord Biotech (Concord) received an approval for its ANDA from the United States Food and Drug Administration.
+The drug major announced the launch of mycophenolate mofetil tablets USP, 500 mg, after its alliance partner Concord Biotech received an approval for its ANDA from the United States Food and Drug Administration (USFDA).

-Mycophenolate Mofetil Tablets USP, 500 mg, are the generic equivalent of CellCept Tablets of Roche Palo Alto LLC, indicated for the prophylaxis of organ rejection in recipients of allogeneic kidney, heart or liver transplants, and should be used in combination with other immunosuppressants.
+The product is the generic equivalent of CellCept tablets of Roche Palo Alto LLC, indicated for the prophylaxis of organ rejection in recipients of allogeneic kidney, heart or liver transplants, and should be used in combination with other immunosuppressants.

 Powered by Capital Market - Live News